The Gremlin daemon (

 NOTE: If a secret already exists, you must revoke the existing secret; this will cause a new one to be generated.
-If you revoke an existing secret and create a new one, you must update any running clients by running
+If you revoke an existing secret and create a new one, you will need to reconfigure any existing clients.

 If secret-based auth is successful, the client will create a hidden file,

 gremlin user’s home directory.
 This file contains an authentication token that

 gremlind uses to connect to the Gremlin Control Plane.